 When was the last time you went to the doctor for a check up and received a stern lecture about laying off those salads or cutting back on your fruits and vegetables?
 Again, I’m guessing never.
 After all, fresh fruits and vegetables and a varied diet are essential to our good health.
 So why does the same not hold true for our four-legged friends?
 I’m not going to try to convince you to stop feeding kibble.
 I do want to encourage you to look more closely at today’s commercial canine diets, to start asking more questions, and to incorporate some good old common sense into how we are feeding man’s best friend.

 Let’s take a look at the history of kibble.
 Pre-packaged commercial dog food was not even “invented” until after World War II.
 It was brilliant marketing if you think about it, coming up with a way to turn all those previously discarded, worthless bits and pieces not fit for human consumption into pure profit.
 The strategy stressed convenience, economy and shelf life.
 To that end, over-processing destroyed what little nutritional value the offal used might have offered in the first place.
-Previously, dogs had eaten a mixture of table scraps, leftovers, and foods they were able to scavenge from the woods and fields.
+Previously, dogs had eaten a mixture of table scraps, leftovers, and foods they were able to scavenge.
 You may remember your grandparents feeding their dogs in this manner.
 It was not uncommon for dogs of that era to live to be 18 or 20 years old, despite rarely ever seeing a veterinarian during their entire lives.

 Over the intervening decades, the commercial dog food industry has convinced us that people food is terrible for our dogs and that only if they eat from a bag will they be getting a 100% completely balanced diet.
 (Their bag, that is.
 Certainly not their competitors’ bags!)
 Veterinarians jump on the bandwagon as well.
 People food will kill your pet!
 It is no coincidence that vet school curricula typically offers an average of 8 hours of nutrition training over an entire four year program, and the information taught is usually provided by the large pet food conglomerates such as Iams, Eukanuba, or Science Diet.
 And not coincidentally, those same brands often end up being sold out of the eventual offices of those budding vets in training.
 I am not saying that you should not trust your veterinarian.
 In fact, the fat-laden, junk foods of today are no better for our pets’ bodies than they are for our own.
-I am saying that, in matters of nutrition, label reading is not that difficult and your companion’s nutritional needs are something you can research for yourself.
+I am saying that, in matters of nutrition, label reading is not that difficult and your companion’s nutritional needs are something you can research yourself.

 The Whole Dog Journal is a publication that does not depend on the good will of deep-pocket advertisers.
 Each year The Whole Dog Journal rates the top 10 dog foods in an unbiased format.
 Their list is a must-read.